 The U.S.-led coalition against ISIS expanded its aggressive bombing campaign against the group into Syria in September 2014 and has bombarded the terror group virtually daily since.
 In February 2015, the U.S. military said that day by day, ISIS is “losing ground

 How Big Is ISIS and Where Are They Getting Their Fighters?

-Western officials only have rough estimates on ISIS’s total fighting force, but the CIA says the group could have more than 30,000 fighters.
-Most disturbing to western security officials, they say, is the huge portion of foreign fighters who left their homes and at times traveled halfway around the world to join the terror group.
-Matthew Olsen, the director of the National Counterterrorism Center, said in July
+Western officials only have rough estimates on ISIS’s total fighting force, but in late 2014, the CIA said the group was believed to be up to 30,000 fighters strong including local supporters, and growing.
+Most disturbing to Western security officials, they say, is the huge portion of foreign fighters who left their homes and at times traveled halfway around the world to join the terror group.

 Is ISIS a Threat to the U.S.?